emertechie/docs-demo/docs/api-guide/intro.md

 <!-- vale off -->

-- Please read the [Terms and conditions of use and reuse](https://world.openfoodfacts.org/terms-of-use) before reusing the data.
+- Please read the [Terms and use](https://world.openfoodfacts.org/terms-of-use) before reusing the data.
 - The Open Food Facts database is available under the [Open Database License](https://opendatacommons.org/licenses/odbl/1.0/).
 - The individual contents of the database are available under the [Database Contents License](https://opendatacommons.org/licenses/dbcl/1.0/).
 - Product images are available under the [Creative Commons Attribution ShareAlike](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license.
 They may contain graphical elements subject to copyright or other rights that may, in some cases, be reproduced (quotation rights or fair use).